5 Great Money Apps for Kids

 With a pile of cash in your hands — whether in paper money or in virtual money on the inexpensive app — parents and children can learn how to manage, invest, and save it for a rainy day.

-You can either buy Baltic Avenue and get almost nothing in rent when someone lands on it, or save your money for Park Place and become the landlord or pay the high rent when you land on it.
+You can either buy Baltic Avenue and get almost nothing in rent when someone lands on it, or save your money for Park Place and become the landlord earning large amounts in rent.
 That’s a quick lesson in real estate.

 The formative middle school years can be the most vital time to get kids excited about math.
 A big part of learning about money is learning math.

-Mathalicious is for children in grades five through eight.
+Mathalicious is a money app for kids in grades five through eight.
 It is free on its website or in an app of impossible math challenges.
 The website looks much more robust.
 It offers students fun, relevant situations that they can use math skills to solve.

 For example, it has a lesson called “Domino Effect,” in which students use math to determine how much Domino’s Pizza charges for a pizza.
 Domino’s website doesn’t tell customers how much the component pieces cost, only the final price after a pizza is built.
 Mathalicious helps students use linear equations to find the base price and cost per additional topping.